-Beginner level is for complete beginners who have not taken any Spanish before.

 All students will take a Spanish Placement Test after arrival, which will ultimately determine which level of Spanish classes you'll take.

-Students who test into the A1 or A2 levels may take the Spanish Language classes lsited below, plus electives in English.
+Students who test into the A1 or A2 levels may take the Spanish Language classes listed below, plus electives in English.
 Students who test into B1 or higher can choose among the Spanish language clases listed below and take electives in English or Spanish.